spion/spion.github.com/src/documents/posts/closures-are-unavoidable-in-node.html.md

 No performance gains.
 Why?

 Because this kind of code requires that results from previous callbacks are passed to the next callback.

-Unfortunately, in node this means creating closures.
-There is no other option.
+And unfortunately, in node this means creating closures.

-Node core functions only take callback functions.
+There really is no other option: node core functions only take callback functions.
 If we want to pass context with that callback function, we *have* to create a closure.
 And yeah, `bind` is also a closure:

     function bind(fn, ctx) {
         return function bound() {